-The same theory applies to running, too, though probably to a lesser degree as the speeds will be lower.
+The same theory also applies to running, though probably to a lesser degree as the speeds will be lower.
 “Strava can’t determine whether you ran in grass or tarmac, where a running speed of say 10 kilometres per hour would require different energetics on both surfaces, which would affect the calories used,” Howard explained.

 So what should I do?

-“Instead, just try reducing carbohydrate intake on your low intensity training days and try fasted training: training in the morning before breakfast or if training in the evening don’t eat anything after lunch, as this will stimulate greater fat metabolism.”
+“Instead, just try reducing carbohydrate intake on your low intensity training days and try fasted training: training in the morning before breakfast or if training in the evening, don’t eat anything after lunch, as this will stimulate greater fat metabolism.”

 Maybe it’s Dan and his conspiracy theories rubbing off on me, but I’m going to take the readings with a pinch of salt (rather than a lump of sugar) from now on.

-I’m not sure Strava have complete faith in their numbers.
+I’m not sure Strava have complete faith in their own numbers.
 Take a look at the cycling and running data the firm compiled for the UK in 2016 and it shows 16.9 million people uploaded their runs to the social network, covering 132 million kilometres.
-There were also 27.4 million rides and a host of other wonderful stats, but ‘calories lost’ are nowhere to be seen.
+There were also 27.4 million rides and a host of other wonderful stats, but ‘calories lost’ figures are nowhere to be seen.

 Coincidence?
 “I’m sure you can appreciate we have many data fields to work from, but will definitely put forward your suggestion of using calorie figures,” said their PR man.